Apply For SASSA Grant-in-Aid – Get Extra R530!

 grant in aid requirements for application

-What Happens if Your Application is Denied?
+What Happens if Your Application is Declined?

-• Appeal: Submit an appeal to the Minister of Social Development within 90 days of receiving the denial notification.
+Submit an appeal to the Minister of Social Development within 90 days of receiving the denial notification.

 How Much is the Grant-in-Aid?